edWheatcroft/MatlAbaqus/README.md

 ## Getting Started

 - Either clone or download the repository.
-- Add the folder tbx to the MATLAB path.
+- Add the repository's folder to the MATLAB path.
 - Install the abYthon package using pip.

 ### Prerequisites